lifemapper/lmtrex/README.md

 ## Deployment

-To run the containers, generate `fullchain.pem` and `privkey.pem` (certificate and the private key) using Let's Encrypt and put these files into the `./lmtrex/config/` directory.
+To run the containers, generate `fullchain.pem` and `privkey.pem` (certificate and the private key) using Let's Encrypt and put (or symlink) these files into the `./lmtrex/config/` directory.

 While in development, you can generate self-signed certificates: